-Putting in a ventilation system to your home can keep indoor air from becoming stuffy and manage humidity levels.
+Putting in a ventilation system to your home can keep indoor air from becoming stale and manage humidity levels.

 How Indoor Air Quality Affects Your Health